HiHelloWhy/UE4VScode_IntellisenceBatch/README.md

 # UE4 VScode Intellisence Batch

-When using Visual Studio Code in Unreal engine4, the intellisence of VSC sometimes does not intelligently work.
+When using Visual Studio Code in Unreal engine4, the intellisence of C/C++ extension intellisence from Microdoft sometimes does not intelligently work.
 This batch might get the intelligence work well.

 # Requirement
 Python3